Whether your kids are young or older, if they live at home chances are there are toys in your house.

 Looks like an ordinary hutch right?
 You know to store linens and the good silver?

 Surprise!
-Our hutch holds homeschool books, supplies and lots of little toys!
+This hutch holds books, art supplies and lots of little toys!

 How about you?
 How do you store the toys?
 Do you use kid-specific containers and toy boxes?
 Or are you a rebel like us and stash toys wherever you want?